antistoopmode/antistoopmode.github.io/docs/hs2_stats.md

 ### Resistance
 Resistances affect the amount of damage taken from Magic, Cold, Fire, Poison or Lightning damage.

-The base resistances in each difficulty are the following:
+A penalty to all resistances is applied to player characters depending on the difficulty:
 - Normal: [1-5] [0%]
 - Nightmare: [1-5] [-35%/-40%/-45%/-50%/-55%]
 - Hell: [1-5] [-75%/-80%/-85%/-95%/-100%]